June 22nd 2020

 How to prevent treat age-spots on your hands

 "If you want to target ageing and pigmentation, the ingredients typically associated with the face will work the same way on the hands," says Ziad.
 He suggests looking for vitamin C to brighten, liquorice to break up melanin (dark spots) and niacinamide to reduce inflammation and hyperpigmentation.
 Tranexamic acid is also great for zapping sunspots but isn't commonly found in hand creams so you'll need to use your facial skincare for your hands to get their hit.
 The Inkey List's Tranexamic Acid Overnight Treatment, £14.99, has a cult following for its brightening powers and is inexpensive enough to use on your hands as well as your face.
-It's out of stock at the time of writing (a testament to its popularity) but keep your eyes peeled for a restocks soon.

 Dr Sophie offers an at-home kit with a peel and a mask, which costs £110 for six applications.
 We've tried it and it really is an SOS for age and environment-damaged hands.
 It leaves your hands, touchably soft and bright.